siho-park/siho-park.github.io/pages/research.md

 # Work in progress
 ---
-**Education and its intergenerational impact on health behaviors: Evidence from mass school construction in Indonesia**
+**Intergenerational impact of education on health behaviors: Evidence from mass school construction in Indonesia**